Card: Star Pics 1992

 Acquired: TTM 1993, c/o New England Patriots

-A powerful hitter who was considered a top 5 linebacker in the 1992 draft and transferred from Tennessee to tiny Carson-Newman, Todd Collins was incredibly fast, running a sub 4.3 after rehabbing from knee surgery.
-Collins was eventually drafted by the New England Patriots and played for them from 1992-1998 and the Rams through 2000 starting in a Super Bowl once for each team.
-(Collins was eventually replaced by Tedy Bruschi at LB in New England.)
+An incredibly fast linebacker that ran a sub 4.3 after rehabbing from knee surgery, Todd Collins was a powerful hitter that was considered a top 5 linebacker in the 1992 draft.
+Collins originally committed to play for Georgia, and then transferred first to Tennessee, and later to tiny Carson-Newman.
+Collins was eventually drafted by the New England Patriots and played for them from 1992-1998, and the Rams through 2000. starting in a Super Bowl once for each team.
 Injuries shortened his career and he retired briefly for a season in 1995, but Collins was a ferocious competitor who fought through pain including a separated shoulder, a bum knee, a broken foot, and a strained neck over his tenure in the sport.
 In a quirky side note, before a big games Todd practiced a superstition of rubbing stones and charms over previous injuries he’d sustained.
 Teams even began selling an incense before the game that he apparently liked to use to profit off of his behavior.